anuj3509/anuj3509.github.io/_news/announcement_2.md

 ---

-> Explore the complete code and models on GitHub:
+> Check out the full project and source code on GitHub: <a href="https://github.com/anuj3509/RecommenderX">RecommenderX Repository</a>
-> <a href="https://github.com/anuj3509/RecommenderX">Project Repository</a>

-#### Feedback and Collaboration:

-Your feedback helps us improve.
-Feel free to test the model and suggest improvements by submitting a pull request to the repository above.

 ---

-### Future Work:
+#### Future Work:

 1. Incorporate **multimodal data** like user reviews or movie trailers.
 2. Explore hybrid models combining collaborative filtering with content-based techniques.
 3. Use reinforcement learning to adapt recommendations dynamically based on user behavior.

+---

+##### Feedback and Collaboration:

+Your feedback helps us improve.
+Feel free to test the model and suggest improvements by submitting a pull request to this <a href="https://github.com/anuj3509/RecommenderX/pulls">repository</a>.